andersonfrailey/UBI_LaTex/paper.md

 %\floatfoot{A note}
 \end{figure}

-The reforms lead to almost across the board marginal tax rate (MTR) increases, the largest of which are seen at the lower end of the income spectrum.
+The reforms increase the MTR for all earners.
 Primary earners in the lowest income percentile experience an average net-of-tax rate $(1 - MTR)$ increase from \dpbn{} to \dprn{}, or \dpvn{}.
 These individuals have increased income from the UBI, raising their MTR substantially.
-This has a smoothing effect on the MTR rate path, removing notches present in the current system.
-These notches can cause disincentives to work, as additional labor income may cause the loss of other benefits.
-A great benefit of these reforms are the removal of these effects.
-Those in the top income percentile experience a less dramatic change, with their MTR increasing by an average \dpvx{}.
+Those in the top income percentile see their MTR increasing by, on average, \dpvx{}.
 There is a similar pattern for secondary income earners.
-Those in the lowest income percentile experience a \dsvn{} change in their MTR, while those in the highest income percentile experience a \dsvx{} change in their MTR.\ospc These results are shown in figures \ref{figure:b3},  \ref{figure:b4}, and \ref{figure:b5}.

-There are a handful of tax-units who do see a tax cut due to the repeal of the Social Security and its taxable income.
-Of the tax-units receiving a tax cut, less than one tenth of one percent of all units, their average Social Security income before repeal was $\$38,407$, compared to an average UBI benefit of \duag{} for those over 18.
+Those in the lowest income percentile experience a \dsvn{} change in their MTR, while those in the highest income percentile experience a \dsvx{} change in their MTR.\ospc There are a handful of tax-units who do see a tax cut due to the repeal of the Social Security (which was previously taxable income).
+Of the units receiving a tax cut, less than one tenth of one percent of all units, their average Social Security income before repeal was \textcolor{red}{$\$38,407$}, compared to an average UBI benefit of \textcolor{red}{\duag{}} for those over 18.
+These results are shown in figures \ref{figure:b3},  \ref{figure:b4}, and \ref{figure:b5}.

 \begin{figure}[H]
 \centering